Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Many paints on the market will not need a top coat and will give your surfaces a beautiful, hard finish.
 The interior/exterior hard-surfaced enamel or mineral paint would be excellent.
 General finishes have self-sealing milk paint, but this actually is an acrylic, mineral paint rather than a natural milk paint that comes in powder form.

 Sealing furniture is essential in several cases.
 If you’re using chalk paint or traditional milk paint, applying a top coat is crucial for the paint to stay intact.
 The same goes for using a stain on raw wood.
 Unless it’s a self-sealing type, you should seal it to protect the wood.
-Even if you are not using any finish like paint or stain, you should seal the raw wood as well.
+Even if you are not using anything like paint or stain, you should seal the raw wood as well.

 What should you use to seal wood/furniture for high traffic areas